StevenBlack/vocab/readme.md

 ### cozen
 To defraud or trick.
 Usually less serious than downright fraud.
 Scalpers cozen their clients by charging outrageous rates for last-minute tickets.
-Rhymes with
-dozen: CUZ-/N.

 ### craven
 Very cowardly, with a connotation of moral disapproval.
 A craven liar doesn't have the courage to admit the truth about something.
-Pronounced CRAY-VEN.

 ### crepuscular